 If you answered 'yes' to both questions, you may be able to make a claim against the insurance policy attached your superannuation fund.

-Ryan Carlisle Thomas lawyers has just published a free online guide explaining how to make a claim against this insurance in the event that a total or permanent disability is preventing you from working.
+Ryan Carlisle Thomas lawyers has published a free guide explaining how to make a claim against this insurance in the event that a total or permanent disability prevents you from working.

-As a result, she says, the firm decided to publish a freely available guide which explains in plain English how Total and Permanent Disability (TPD) claims work and how to lodge a claim on-line.
+To help educate our clients, RCT Law has published a free guide which explains in plain English how Total and Permanent Disability (TPD) claims work and how to lodge a claim.

 Called A Survival Guide to Superannuation Total and Permanent Disability Claims, the booklet helps dispel some common myths surrounding superannuation insurance.

-Ms. Neilson urges anyone who thinks they may have a claim against their superannuation insurance to take advantage of the firm’s offer to have a qualified legal practitioner check their policy and eligibility.
+RCT Law urges anyone who is uncertain whether they may be able to claim against their superannuation insurance to take advantage of the firm’s offer to have a qualified legal practitioner check their policy and eligibility.

 This service is free and totally non-obligatory.